Jacobs-University/visir-tracker-01/README.md

 1. Read the OpenCV documentation about Viola-Jones face detector: [Cascade Classifier](https://docs.opencv.org/4.2.0/db/d28/tutorial_cascade_classifier.html)
 2. Implement face detection for the video stream from the web-camera using the ```cv::CascadeClassifier``` class.
 3. Measure the FPS one more time.
 How FPS changed after incorporating the face detection into the framework?

+<ul>With face detection fps goes upto 4 fps in 10 secs in debug mode which is very slow and in release mode goes upto 22fps within 10 secs.</ul>

 ### Note
 Please do not copy-paste the example code from the OpenCV documentation, but try to understand the example code and implement the solution to the problem by yourself.